SOLAR ENERGY GENERATION:

 Panel power

 There has been a steady growth in small-scale electricity production at home in recent years.
-In 2008 there was a
+In 2008 there was a considerable jump – the number of people looking to generate their own electricity doubled in just 12 months.

 Traditionally, homes have harnessed power from the sun through conventional solar panels, but an American company has developed what it hopes is the next generation of panel power.